scilus/scilpy/docs/pull_request_template.md

 # Checklist:

-- [ ] My code follows the style guidelines of this project (mostly pep8 compliant)
+- [ ] My code follows the style guidelines of this project (run [autopep8](https://pypi.org/project/autopep8/))
+- [ ] I added relevant citations to scripts, modules and functions docstrings and descriptions
 - [ ] I have performed a self-review of my code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation